 - Yazzie/The Hopi Tribe v.
-EPA, No. 14-73100, 14-73055 (9th Cir. pending): argued in consolidated appeals as intervenor in defense of EPA final rule regulating emissions from Navajo Generation Station
+EPA, No. 14-73100, 14-73055 (9th Cir.
+2017): successfully argued in consolidated appeals as intervenor in defense of EPA final rule regulating emissions from Navajo Generation Station

 - Friedman v.
 FAA, 841 F.3d 537 (D.C.
 Cir.
 2016): successfully argued that the Federal Aviation Administration’s (FAA) failure to either issue or deny a first-class medical certificate for a pilot constituted final agency action that the FAA was required to explain on remand